About the degree programme

 Dissertation

-In Year 4, you will research and submit a dissertation report on a sport management topic of your choice.
+You will also research and submit a dissertation report on a sport management topic of your choice.
 A member of staff will supervise this project.

 Study abroad